 Forum for international cooperation on air pollution: proposal

 Background

 The need for coordinated actions has been recognized in many different international forums (for example, through United Nations Environment Assembly of the United Nations Environment Programme and World Health Assembly resolutions and the 2019 International Law Commission draft guidelines on protection of the atmosphere).
 The importance of cooperation beyond the ECE region has also been recognized in the updated long-term strategy for the Convention (ECE/EB.AIR/142/Add.2, decision 2018/5, annex, para.
 76).
-Given its 40 years of experience in tackling transboundary air pollution on a regional basis, the Convention is keen to cooperate with other regions to ascertain common challenges and to exchange experiences on air pollution policy.
+Given its 40 years of experience in tackling transboundary air pollution on a regional basis, the Parties to the Convention are keen to cooperate with other regions to ascertain common challenges and to exchange experiences on air pollution policy.

 Following a special event on clean air globally, the Executive Body, at its thirty-eighth session (Geneva, 10–14 December 2018), agreed to establish a forum for collaboration on reducing air pollution and requested the Bureau of the Executive Body to further elaborate the proposal (ECE/EB.AIR/142, para.
 68 (b)).
-The proposal has been updated based on discussions during the event on clean air globally, at which it was recommended that the forum should be steered by the Air Convention in close cooperation with other key stakeholders and especially with the United Nations Environment Programme (UNEP), to link the initiative to the platform called for in United Nations Environment Assembly resolution 3/8 on preventing and reducing air pollution to improve air quality globally.
+The proposal has been updated based on discussions during the event on clean air globally, at which it was recommended that the forum should be guided by the Air Convention in close cooperation with other key stakeholders and especially with the United Nations Environment Programme (UNEP), to link the initiative to the platform called for in United Nations Environment Assembly resolution 3/8 on preventing and reducing air pollution to improve air quality globally.
 In these discussions, it was also recommended to reach out to countries and organizations not present at the session.
-The forum promotes integrated approaches to addressing air pollution aimed at achieving multiple benefits to human health, the economy, ecosystems and climate and efforts across sectors that improve air quality.
+The forum will promote integrated approaches to addressing air pollution aimed at achieving multiple benefits to human health, the economy, ecosystems and climate and efforts across sectors that improve air quality.

 Purpose

-The forum for international cooperation on air pollution is a forum for international exchange of information and mutual learning on both the scientific/technical and policy levels.
-It is intended to be a repository for technical information and a convenor of countries and organizations, with the goal of increasing international cooperation on addressing air pollution.
+The forum for international cooperation on air pollution is a forum for international exchange of information and mutual learning on both the scientific/technical and policy levels related to air pollution.
+It is intended to be a repository for technical information and a convenor of countries and organizations, with the goal of increasing international cooperation on addressing air pollution to improve air quality globally.

 Vision